Solving parametric systems of polynomial equations over the reals through Hermite matrices: Computing sample points in semi-algebraic sets defined by the non-vanishing of polynomials

 where $\bm{h} = (h_1, \ldots, h_\ell)$, $\lambda_1, \ldots, \lambda_\ell$ are new variables (called Lagrange multipliers), $jac(\bm{h}^M, i)$ is the Jacobian matrix associated to $\bm{h}^M$ truncated by forgetting its first first $i$ columns and the $u_i$'s are generically chosen (see also \cite[App.
 B]{SaSc17}).

-Recall that $D$ denotes the maximum degree of the $h_j$'s and let $E$ be the length of a straight-line program evaluating $\bm{h}$.
+Assume that $D$ is the maximum degree of the $h_j$'s and let $E$ be the length of a straight-line program evaluating $\bm{h}$.
 Observe now that, setting the $y_j$'s to $0$ (for $1\leq j \leq i-1$), and using \cite[Theorem 1]{SaSc18} combined with the degree estimates in \cite[Section 5]{SaSc18}, we obtain that such systems can be solved using

 arithmetic operations in $\mathfrak{Q}$ and have at most solutions.